kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__the-state-of-kubernetes-errors-in-2023.md

 *   Reduce the time it takes to resolve errors.
 *   Prevent future errors from occurring.

 If you are looking for a way to improve your Kubernetes error management, then Botkube is a great option.
 Botkube is easy to use and can help you to save time and money.
-Thanks for taking the time to read about the state of K8s errors!
+Thanks for taking the time to read about the state of K8s errors.

-‍